dwwatson1/coronavirus_pandemic_playbook/README.md

 ![Results](Resources/features_ranked.PNG)

 Interestingly, we find that the highest ranking feature in the spread of COVID is COVID cases in the 0-17 age group, which made up 44%.
 This means that our model found that children are the largest factor in the spread of COVID nationwide.
 Not too surprisingly, we also find that population density is a high factor in spread, as well as white people which isn't too surprising either as roughly 76% of U.S. citizens are white.
 Our model also ranked liberals and people with Democratic-leans higher than conservatives or people with Republican-leans.
-This might be because most liberals or Democrats live in highly population dense areas and therefore are more likely to spread COVID.
+We think this might be better explained by most liberals or Democrats live in highly population dense areas, rather than ideological differences.

 ## Dashboard